SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 ```

 Notice that "Callbacks are awesome." is printed before the date even though the line of code comes after.
 This is what makes callbacks unique & extremely useful.

+### Finding Out More
+To strengthen your JavaScript further, check out the [JavaScript Guide on MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide).

 ## Task 1 - Practicing Basic JavaScript